anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-refresh.md

 next:
   description: ''
 ---
-MMM Refresh and recalibration ensures it continues to provide accurate and actionable insights.
-As market dynamics, consumer behavior, and external conditions change over time, it is essential to keep the model updated and fine-tuned.
-By regularly refreshing the model with the latest data and recalibrating its parameters, marketers can maintain accuracy, optimize spend allocation, and ensure the model remains a reliable tool for driving business growth.
+MMM Refresh ensures it continues to provide accurate and actionable insights.
+A Model Refresh is necessary if the input data fed to the model was using CSV upload or if the integrated data sources don't automatically refresh the model periodically.

 <Image align="center" src="https://files.readme.io/53307ad5b29545bca4d65540615b72e2b3b9efa8fa99fb4330ee55d44ef78d8b-refresh.jpg" />